minoad/lonestarDadsCode/README.md

 [i for i in [1,2,3,4,5]]
 ```

-Image of markdown and resulting document
+Image of markdown and resulting document.
+The markdown is on the left and resulting parsed document is on the right.
 ![Markdown](data/images/markdown.png)